German Easter Traditions, Facts and Customs- Easter in Germany!

 German Easter Lamb Cake

 German Easter Lamb Cake is the centerpiece and dessert on many tables at Easter.
-While many bakeries in Germany sell them, this is not a difficult cake to make at home.
-The sweet lamb, representing the Lamb of God, is baked into a lamb shaped mold… then decorated with either a simple sprinkling of powdered sugar, or in some homes, white frosting.
-In general, the cake is a pound cake, sometimes flavored with ground nuts.
+While many bakeries in Germany sell it, this is not a difficult cake to make at home.
+The sweet lamb, representing the Lamb of God, is baked into a lamb-shaped mold, and then decorated with a simple sprinkling of powdered sugar or white frosting in some homes.
+The cake is generally a pound cake, sometimes flavored with ground nuts.

-You can bake your own Easter Lamb Cake… all you need is a recipe, a mold, and a few little tips that will insure success.
+You can bake your own Easter Lamb Cake.
+All you need is a recipe, a mold, and a few tips to ensure success.

 Find the Recipe and Lamb Cake Molds HERE–> German Easter Lamb Cake Recipe and Cake Molds